New Jersey Route 53

 From 1916 to 1927, the route was a part of pre-1927 Route 5, which ran from Delaware in Warren County east to Newark.
 In 1927, the portion of pre-1927 Route 5 that is today Route 53 was not made a part of a different route and became Route 5N to distinguish it from a newly created Route 5.
 In 1953, the route became Route 53.
 A freeway was planned for the route in 1966, running from a planned Route 24 freeway in Morris Plains north to a planned Route 208 freeway in Greenwood Lake in Passaic County.
-This planned freeway was scaled back in 1967 to end at Interstate 80.
+This planned freeway was scaled back in 1967 to end at I-80.
 It was later designated Route 178 before being canceled in 1975.

 Route description

-Route 53 begins at an intersection with U.S. Route 202 (Littleton Road) in Morris Plains.
+Route 53 begins at an intersection with US 202 (Littleton Road) in Morris Plains.
 It proceeds north as Tabor Road, a two-lane undivided road closely paralleling New Jersey Transit’s Morristown Line, which runs along the west side of the route.
 Route 53 bends farther east from the tracks and runs through an industrial area.
 After passing through the industrial area, the road heads through wooded residential areas, passing under a set of power lines.
 Further north, Route 53 comes to an interchange with Route 10.